My Guide to Las Vegas

 Black Tap, The Venetian Hotel

-It was so good that we ate here twice and the food was top-notch both times!
-The real USP of Black Tap are the mammoth 'Crazyshakes' they serve.
-I was lucky enough to try not one but TWO shakes; 'The Cake Shake' which was a dream shake topped with a slice of funfetti cake and the 'Cookies ’N Cream Supreme' which is an absolute must for all Oreo lovers.
+It was so good and reasonably priced that we ate here twice and the food was top-notch both times!
+The real USP of Black Tap are the mammoth 'Crazyshakes' they serve for $15 a pop.
+I was lucky enough to try not one but TWO shakes; 'The Cake Shake' which had cake batter inside the shake, topped off with a generous slice of funfetti cake and the 'Cookies ’N Cream Supreme' which is an absolute must for all Oreo lovers.

 Beauty & Essex, The Cosmopolitan Hotel

-I celebrated my birthday here and I couldn't have picked a better restaurant.
-Beauty & Essex is super stylish and is the perfect venue for celebrating a special occasion.
+I celebrated my birthday here and I couldn't have picked a better restaurant, Beauty & Essex is super stylish and the perfect venue for celebrating a special occasion!
+It's quite pricey for dinner but the food and ambience makes it well worth it in my opinion.
 The menu consists of small dishes which are designed to be shared like tapas, so each dish is fairly small (by US standards!) and are portioned up for a party of 5/6 people.

 Everything on the menu looked superb, I could have tried every dish but we sensibly picked 7 items to be shared between the 5 of us.
 Our favourite dishes were the 'Grilled Cheese, Smoked Bacon & Tomato Soup Dumplings' these were divine, 'Croque Monsieur Mac & Cheese' which was one of the best I've ever had and the 'Tuna Poke Wonton Tacos' which disappeared in the blink of an eye.

-The service was also excellent and both myself an John (the birthday people) were treated to a surprise dessert of incredible chocolate cake pops!
+The service was also excellent and both myself and John (the birthday people) were treated to a surprise dessert of incredible chocolate cake pops!

 TAO Asian Bistro, The Venetian Hotel